Buckler’s Hard

 Distance: 3.5 km each way

-Terrain: Flat and well surfaced paths with a few optional diversions along boardwalks
+Terrain: Flat and well surfaced paths with a few optional diversions along boardwalks.

-Toilets: In the car park at Beaulieu or at Buckler’s Hard
+Toilets: In the car park at Beaulieu or at Buckler’s Hard by the café.

-Public Transport: The Morebus Service 112 from Hythe to Lymington stops in the centre of Beaulieu
+Public Transport: The Morebus Service 112 from Hythe to Lymington stops in the centre of Beaulieu.

 The Route

 When the walk travels parallel to the river, there are a couple of chances to divert off the main path and walk right next to the river.
-This is worth doing for the view of the water and does not add much to the journey.
+This is worth doing for the view of the water and does not add much distance to the journey.

 Did you know?